mavlink/mavlink-devguide/en/services/opendroneid.md

 [MAV_COMP_ID_ODID_TXRX_2](../messages/common.md#MAV_COMP_ID_ODID_TXRX_2) | A Remote ID transmitter/receiver component (Bluetooth/Wi-Fi/Internet).
 [MAV_COMP_ID_ODID_TXRX_3](../messages/common.md#MAV_COMP_ID_ODID_TXRX_3) | A Remote ID transmitter/receiver component (Bluetooth/Wi-Fi/Internet).

-The autopilot/flight controller is typically the component that knows about the data needed for the Basic ID and the Location messages.
+The autopilot/flight controller is typically the component that knows about the data needed for the [BASIC ID](#OPEN_DRONE_ID_BASIC_ID) and the [LOCATION](#OPEN_DRONE_ID_LOCATION) messages.
 It must stream MAVLink messages with this information to the RID transmitter component.

-The Ground Control Station System is the interface for the operator of the UAS.
+The Ground Control Station system is the interface for the operator of the UAS.
-The operator must enter the data needed for the Self ID, the System and the Operator ID messages before the flight.
+The operator must enter the data needed for the [SELF_ID](#OPEN_DRONE_ID_SELF_ID), the [SYSTEM](#OPEN_DRONE_ID_SYSTEM) and the [OPERATOR_ID](#OPEN_DRONE_ID_OPERATOR_ID), messages before the flight.
 The GCS must send this data via MAVLink messages to the RID transmitter component (possibly via the autopilot component).
-If the GCS is capable of regularly obtaining its own location, these updates are sent in the System message together with a full timestamp.
+If the GCS is capable of regularly obtaining its own location, these updates are sent in the [SYSTEM](#OPEN_DRONE_ID_SYSTEM) message together with a full timestamp.

 The UAS has one or more RID transmitter components for publishing the drone ID data to the rest of the world, either via Bluetooth or Wi-Fi broadcasts, or via an internet connection to an internet Remote ID server.
-The RID transmitter components will listen to the MAVLink messages from the flight controller and the GCS but must ignore messages where the `compid` [field](https://github.com/ArduPilot/pymavlink/blob/master/generator/C/include_v2.0/mavlink_types.h#L116) is set to [MAV_COMP_ID_ODID_TXRX_1](../messages/common.md#MAV_COMP_ID_ODID_TXRX_1), [MAV_COMP_ID_ODID_TXRX_2](../messages/common.md#MAV_COMP_ID_ODID_TXRX_2) or [MAV_COMP_ID_ODID_TXRX_3](../messages/common.md#MAV_COMP_ID_ODID_TXRX_3) (those MAVLink messages would have originated from a RID receiver component and would be the drone ID information from [other UAs](other_ua)).
+The RID transmitter components will listen to the MAVLink messages from the flight controller and the GCS but must ignore MAVLink messages where the `compid` [field](https://github.com/ArduPilot/pymavlink/blob/master/generator/C/include_v2.0/mavlink_types.h#L116) is set to [MAV_COMP_ID_ODID_TXRX_1](../messages/common.md#MAV_COMP_ID_ODID_TXRX_1), [MAV_COMP_ID_ODID_TXRX_2](../messages/common.md#MAV_COMP_ID_ODID_TXRX_2) or [MAV_COMP_ID_ODID_TXRX_3](../messages/common.md#MAV_COMP_ID_ODID_TXRX_3) (those MAVLink messages would have originated from a RID receiver component and would be the drone ID information from [other UAs](other_ua)).
-The method for the transmitters to identify MAVLink messages from the GCS, is described in the [Heartbeat](#heartbeat) section below.
+The method for the RID transmitter components to identify MAVLink messages from the GCS, is described in the [Heartbeat](#heartbeat) section below.

-The components in the UAS involved in the drone ID MAVLink message exchange, must keep track of the `HEARTBEAT` MAVLink messages from the other components.
+The MAVLink components in the UAS involved in the drone ID MAVLink message exchange, must keep track of the `HEARTBEAT` MAVLink messages from the other MAVLink components.
-If the `HEARTBEAT` messages are not received within a required time interval, they must declare a malfunction of the Remote ID system and indicate this in the `status` field of the [Location](https://mavlink.io/en/messages/common.html#OPEN_DRONE_ID_LOCATION) message.
+If the `HEARTBEAT` messages are not received within a required time interval, they must declare a malfunction of the Remote ID system and indicate this in the `status` field of the [LOCATION](#OPEN_DRONE_ID_LOCATION) message.
 This must also be indicated to the operator of the UAS.

-Similarly, the autopilot and GCS components must listen to the [OPEN_DRONE_ID_ARM_STATUS](../messages/common.md#OPEN_DRONE_ID_ARM_STATUS) from the RID transmitter component(s) and not allow the UA to be airborne before the RID transmitter component(s) is ready.
+Similarly, the autopilot and GCS components must listen to the [ARM_STATUS](#OPEN_DRONE_ID_ARM_STATUS) from the RID transmitter component(s) and not allow the UA to be airborne before the RID transmitter component(s) is ready.
 During flight, if the arm status indicates a failure, similar action must be taken as for a lack of `HEARTBEAT` messages.

 > **Note** In addition to the above, there are multiple additional different scenarios that must result in the Location status field being set to Emergency or Remote ID System Failure.
-The exact strategy on how to avoid having multiple components overwriting each-others emergency declarations is not yet fully defined.
+The exact strategy on how to avoid having multiple MAVLink components overwriting each-others emergency declarations is not yet fully defined.
 Some preliminary discussion can be found [here](https://github.com/ArduPilot/ArduRemoteID/issues/34).

-Optionally, further restrictions on which RID transmitter/receiver component must process a message can be enforced if the sender fills the `target_system` and/or `target_component` fields of the MAVLink message.
+Optionally, further restrictions on which RID transmitter/receiver component must process a MAVLink message can be enforced if the sender fills the `target_system` and/or `target_component` fields of the MAVLink message.
-RID transmitter/receiver components must only listen to MAVLink messages that have these fields set to either zero (broadcast) or the component's own system ID and/or component ID.
+RID transmitter/receiver components must only listen to MAVLink messages that have these fields set to either zero (broadcast) or the component's own MAVLink system ID and/or component ID.
 This can be useful if e.g. there are two UA connected to a single GCS.
 The GCS can then direct information to specific MAV_COMP_ID_ODID_TXRX_x components on a specific UA.
-By default, all senders of drone ID MAVLink messages must fill the `target_system` and `target_component` fields with zero, to indicate a broadcast to all components.
+By default, all senders of drone ID MAVLink messages must fill the `target_system` and `target_component` fields with zero, to indicate a broadcast to all MAVLink components.

 ### Open Drone ID data from other UA(s) {#other_ua}

 It is possible that the RID transmitter components also work as receivers, for obtaining drone ID data from surrounding UAs.
 When publishing the received drone ID data as internal MAVLink messages, they must set the `compid` [field](https://github.com/ArduPilot/pymavlink/blob/master/generator/C/include_v2.0/mavlink_types.h#L116) to their own MAV_COMP_ID_ODID_TXRX_n ID to make it possible to distinguish this data from the drone ID data of the UA itself.
-Also the `systemid` [field](https://github.com/ArduPilot/pymavlink/blob/master/generator/C/include_v2.0/mavlink_types.h#L115) must be set with the system ID value that the RID receiver component belongs to.
+Also the `systemid` [field](https://github.com/ArduPilot/pymavlink/blob/master/generator/C/include_v2.0/mavlink_types.h#L115) must be set with the MAVLink system ID value that the RID receiver component belongs to.

 At least two possible consumers of drone ID data from surrounding aircraft are possible:
 * A Detect And Avoid (DAA) system that tracks the current and estimated future positions of other UAs and takes that into account when setting the flight path of the UA itself.